jhuriez/fuel-module-menu/README.md

 # Error

-* "Fuel\Core\ThemeException [ Error ]: Theme "default" could not be found."
+- Fuel\Core\ThemeException [ Error ]: Theme "default" could not be found.
 It's because this module uses Themes for better flexibility.
 You must create a theme folder, by default it's DOCROOT/themes/default.

+- ErrorException [ Fatal Error ]: Class 'Controller_Base_Backend' not found.
+It's because the controller \Menu\Controller_Backend need to extends your admin controller in your project.
+In my case, the admin controller is named \Controller_Base_Backend

 # Override Theme